Patrator/simple_shell/README.md

 ---
 ### **13. alias**
 Implement the alias builtin command

 - Usage: alias [name[='value'] ...]
 - alias: Prints a list of all aliases, one per line, in the form name='value'
 - alias name [name2 ...]: Prints the aliases name, name2, etc 1 per line, in the form name='value'
 - alias name='value' [...]: Defines an alias for each name whose value is given.
 If name is already an alias, replaces its value with value

 ### **14. Variables**
 Handle variables replacement
 * Handle the $? variable
 * Handle the $$ variable
 ### **15. Comments**
 - Handle comments (#)
+### **16. File as input**

+* Usage: simple_shell [filename]
+* Your shell can take a file as a command line argument
+* The file contains all the commands that your * shell should run before exiting
+* The file should contain one command per line
+In this mode, the shell should not print a prompt and should not read from stdin